inferno986return/python-pcep/README.md

 ## Licencing

 This book is available under the copyleft [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) licence similar to the Wikimedia Foundation projects such as Wikipedia, Wikibooks and Wikiversity.
+Please credit me as "Hal Motley" if you use this content. 😀

 Dracula Theme is available under the lenient copyfree MIT License – "Copyright (c) 2023 Dracula Theme".
 I would like to thank the authors [Zeno Rocha](https://github.com/zenorocha/) and [Lucas de França](https://github.com/luxonauta) for making this theme completely free and open-source!
 You can also purchase Dracula PRO to support them.